mwangdakota/pages-uswds-jekyll/pages/apply.md

       - step-7
   - title: 1-3 months after<br> the window closes
     description: Applications undergo panel and merit reviews.
+    inactive_description: Applications undergo panel and merit reviews.
   - title: 4-6 months after<br> the window closes
     description: We'll notify you whether your proposal is accepted or declined.
+    inactive_description: We'll notify you whether your proposal is accepted or declined.
   - title: 5-6 months after<br> the window closes
     description: If your proposal is accepted, you'll receive funding of up to $225,000.
+    inactive_description: If your proposal is accepted, you'll receive funding of up to $225,000.
 ---
 <head>
 <script type="text/javascript">